Duling Educational and Cultural Centre

 The journey began in the quaint Hakka village of Duling, nestled in the verdant countryside of Guangxi, China.
 Duling is a place where time seems to slow down and the air thrums with the rhythms of rural life.
 This village, home to a community of around 3,000 Hakka people, embodies values of hard work and education, deeply ingrained in the fabric of everyday life.

 Nestled amidst a land blessed with ample rainfall but suffering from a scarcity of fresh water, the village faced a paradoxical challenge.
-The villagers, who witness rain showers on a regular basis, found themselves reliant on a meager supply of well water due to the absence of a water infrastructure.
+The villagers, who witness rain showers regularly, found themselves reliant on a meagre supply of well water due to the absence of water infrastructure.
 This deficiency gave rise to hygiene concerns that threatened to endanger the health and well-being of the community, particularly the vulnerable younger generation.

 Culturally-respectful sustainable design